Trains to Florence Trains to Florence

 • Cost: Tickets start at $12 for high-speed services if booked early, and around $11–$22 for regional trains.

-• Stations: Trains depart from Rome Termini and arrive at Florence Santa Maria Novella (SMN), both centrally located.
+• Stations: Trains depart from Rome Termini and arrive at Florence Santa Maria Novella (SMN), the primary arrival station in Florence.
+Both stations are located in the city center, making it easy to access the heart of each city.

 Quick Comparison